 Monday 30 June 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Lecture: Negotiation and Mediation in Conflict Resolution This session covers the skills and strategies of negotiation and mediation used by leaders during the peace process.
 Participants will analyse how leaders on both sides approached dialogue and compromise.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 11.00am - 11.30am Break

 11.30am - 1.00pm Film Screening and Discussion: Episode 4 In this episode, the focus is on the early steps toward peace.
 A discussion follows, analysing the efforts and compromises made by leaders to initiate peace talks and set a foundation for the Good Friday Agreement.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 1.00pm - 2.00pm Lunch

-2.00pm - 3.30pm Guest Speaker Session: TBC (Political and/or Security Forces and Ex-Combatants) A former leader involved in the peace process shares their perspective on the complexities of mediating between divided communities and the challenges of reaching consensus among opposing sides.
-Dr Stuart McClure QBS
+2.00pm - 3.30pm Guest Speaker Session: Stephen White Stephen White began his policing career with the Royal Ulster Constabulary (RUC) in 1978, eventually rising to the rank of Assistant Chief Constable in the RUC and later the Police Service of Northern Ireland (PSNI).
+His service spanned various roles in Northern Ireland, Great Britain, and international missions.
+In recognition of his contributions to policing both domestically and internationally, he was awarded the Officer of the Most Excellent Order of the British Empire (OBE) in 2004.
+After retiring from the police service, White served as the European Union's Head of Mission for its Rule of Law Mission in Iraq and as Special Adviser to the EU's High Representative and Secretary General from 2004 to 2009.
+Dr Stuart McClure QBS Weston Lecture Theatre

-Tuesday 1 July 2025
+Tuesday 1 J uly 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Lecture: The Good Friday Agreement: Leadership in Conflict Resolution A lecture providing an in-depth look at the Good Friday Agreement, examining the roles of various leaders in reaching and implementing this historic accord.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 11.00am - 11.30am Break

 11.30am - 1.00pm Film Screening and Discussion: Final Episode The final episode of the documentary offers insights into the Agreement's impact on contemporary Northern Ireland.
 A discussion follows on the successes, limitations, and ongoing challenges of post-conflict leadership.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 1.00pm - 2.00pm Lunch

 2.00pm - 3.30pm Workshop: Leadership Skills for Conflict Resolution A skills-based session on negotiation, mediation, and communication strategies for effective conflict resolution.
 This workshop provides participants with practical techniques relevant to both historical and contemporary leadership challenges.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Computer Lab B (0G.048B)